How auditing with AMaT leads to quality improvement

 The AMaT Conference

-The AMaT Conference is an annual event, hosted by AMaT to support people working within audit, quality improvement, compliance, and governance in Trusts and Health Boards across the UK.
+The AMaT Conference is hosted by AMaT to support teams working within audit, quality improvement, compliance, and governance in Trusts and Health Boards across the UK.

-Each year, we are proud to welcome the community, AMaT users and non-AMaT users alike, for a day of talks, training, discussions, and networking.
-2024 saw keynotes from Marisa Mason of NCEPOD, and Laura Neal and Richard Young from Isle of Wight NHS.
-There were talks by Jo Knight from University Hospitals of Morecambe Bay, and Angela Ward from Oxford Health.
+Each year, we are proud to welcome the Clinical Audit and Quality Improvement community for a day of talks, training, discussions, and networking.
+In 2024 there were talks from Marisa Mason of NCEPOD; Laura Neal and Richard Young from Isle of Wight NHS; Jo Knight from University Hospitals of Morecambe Bay; and Angela Ward from Oxford Health.

 Follow us on X (Twitter) for all the latest updates with the hashtag #AMaT25.